Dylc/Interview-Questions/README.md

 3. Implement useMemo function
 4. What is virtual dom
 5. What is useCallback, when it's used and why
+6. State vs Props
+7. HOC
+8. What is useRef
+9.

 ### Node js